New Mexico Overtime and Labor Laws

 Reporting Time Pay: Neither New Mexico nor the Federal law requires payment if an employee reports to work expecting to work for a certain number of hours but does not get to work their full schedule.

 Pay Periods: Employers in New Mexico must set paydays no more than 16 days apart.
 More specifically, wages for hours worked between the 1st and 16th of the month must be paid by the 25th of that month.
 Wages for hours worked after the 16th must be paid by the 10th of the following month.
 Employers may opt to pay the following workers on a monthly basis, rather than semi-monthly:

 - Workers paid on a commission, piece- or day-rate basis

 Questions?
-Contact us and we can give you more information and review your specific circumstances.
-You can submit your information using the convenient case-evaluation-form , send an email or call attorney Michael Lore.
+Contact us today and we can give you more information about New Mexico overtime laws, including a free and confidential review your specific circumstances.
+You can submit your information using the convenient Case Evaluation Form , send an email or call attorney Michael Lore.